RogerPf/aaBridge/README.md

 aaBridge
 ========

-A standalone, non network, Bridge program (card playing app AND .lin file reader/editor) written in Java with eclipse project included.
-The interface is based on the BBO (Bridge Base Online) design.
-As a card playing app is intended for novices and those practicing their card evaluation skills.
-It generates strong hands and lets the user play them.
-It includes a hand editor (Drag and drop).
-It reads and saves deals as BBO compatible .lin files.
+Please go to - http://RogerPf.com/aaBridge - for the .exe or built .jar - - - aaBridge is a standalone (non network) Bridge (Card playing) program in Java with eclipse project included.
+It is a full .lin file (aka Bridge Movie) player.
+When used as a Bridge Playing program is good for both novices and those practicing their card evaluation skills.
+It will generate strong hands and let the user play them. -    http://RogerPf.com/aaBridge